 Computation of the input signal using the example of input 1:

 The value at bit 0 of object 60FDh is interpreted by the firmware as negative limit switch; the result of the complete computation is stored in bit 16.

 To perform the assignment of the inputs more flexibly, there is a mode called Input Routing Mode.
 This assigns a signal of a source to a bit in object 60FDh.

 Object 3242h determines which signal source is routed to which bit of 60FDh.
 Subindex 01h of 3242h determines bit 0, subindex 02h determines bit 1, and so forth.
-You can find the signal sources and their numbers in the following lists.
+The signal sources and their numbers can be found in the following lists.

 |00||00||Signal is always 0|

 |02||02||Physical input 2|